Disputes Involving Regulated Utilities

-All of these factors may create an incentive for parties in arbitrations to move their dispute to the regulator if they do not get the result they like in the arbitration.
-That leads to the question in the next section: are regulators bound by res judicata?
+All these factors may create an incentive for parties in arbitrations to move their dispute to the regulator if they do not get the result they like in the arbitration.
+That leads to the question in the next section, as to whether regulators are bound by res judicata.

-This possibility was considered in the 2012 decision of the Alberta Utilities Commission in Central Alberta Rural Electrification,where two parties claimed the right to serve electricity customers in the same geographical territory.
+This possibility was considered in the 2012 decision of the Alberta Utilities Commission in Central Alberta Rural Electrification, in which two parties claimed the right to serve electricity customers in the same geographical territory.
 The two parties had a contract that contained an arbitration clause and began an arbitration pursuant to that agreement.
-The arbitration was heard and the tribunal released its decision finding in favour of one of the parties.
+The arbitration was heard and the tribunal released its decision, finding in favour of one of the parties.
 The losing party then brought a court application for leave to appeal the arbitration award.

-The other party commenced an application before the Utilities Commission asking the Commission to rule on the matter.
-By the time the Commission came to release its decision, the Court had heard the motion for leave to appeal but had not released any decision.
+The other party commenced an application before the Utilities Commission, asking it to rule on the matter.
+By the time the Commission came to release its decision, the court had heard the motion for leave to appeal but had not released any decision.

-In the circumstances, the Alberta Commission considered whether res judicata or issue estoppel prevented the Commission releasing its decision.
+In the circumstances, the Alberta Commission considered whether res judicata or issue estoppel prevented it from releasing its decision.

 The rules governing issue estoppel should not be mechanically applied.
 The underlying purpose is to balance the public interest in the finality of litigation with the public interest in ensuring that justice is done on the facts of a particular case.
 (There are corresponding private interests.)
 The first step is to determine whether the moving party (in this case the respondent) has established the preconditions to the operation of issue estoppel set out by Dickson J. in Angle. . . .
 If successful, the court must still determine whether, as a matter of discretion, issue estoppel ought to be applied.

 A few years later, the same parties faced another dispute under the same agreement.
-The second dispute, however, related to a different price index.
+However, the second dispute related to a different price index.
 Trans Alta took the position that the earlier 2011 award was binding on the parties because of the doctrine of res judicata and issue estoppel, and accordingly Capital Power was barred from taking positions that were inconsistent with the determinations made in the prior arbitration.